AhmedElsherbini/Reverse_complement_Genbank/README.md

 # Reverse_complement_Genebank
 **Kindly if you find this repo useful for your work, cite & star this repo**

-This simple Python3 script aims to Reverse and complement genebank (gene, operon, or genome) files.
+This simple Python3 script aims to **Reverse and complement** genebank files (for genes, operons, or genomes).

 ## Usage